munificent/craftinginterpreters/book/garbage-collection.md

 <aside name="demand">

-More sophisticated collectors might run on a separate thread or interleaved periodically during program execution -- often at function call boundaries or when a backward jump occurs.
+More sophisticated collectors might run on a separate thread or be interleaved periodically during program execution -- often at function call boundaries or when a backward jump occurs.